RailCorp: Restructure

-The restructure resulted in Sydney Trains and NSW Trains, which were subsidiaries of RailCorp, operating railway passenger services in New South Wales under the Sydney Trains and NSW TrainLink brands.
+The restructure resulted in Sydney Trains and NSW TrainLink, which were subsidiaries of RailCorp, operating railway passenger services in New South Wales under the Sydney Trains and NSW TrainLink brands.
 While being subsidiaries of Railcorp, Sydney Trains and NSW Trains were not controlled entities of RailCorp, but were instead controlled by Transport for NSW.
-Due to the restructure, CityRail and CountryLink were also abolished.
+CityRail and CountryLink were also abolished.
 In July 2017, Sydney Trains and NSW Trains ceased to be subsidiaries of RailCorp and became standalone and independent agencies of Transport for NSW.

-Transition into the Transport Asset Holding Entity
+Cessation

-RailCorp was converted into a state-owned corporation and renamed Transport Asset Holding Entity (TAHE) on 1 July 2020.
-The new entity would continue to own assets on behalf of Transport for NSW.
+RailCorp was disbanded and succeeded by the Transport Asset Holding Entity (TAHE) on 1 July 2020.
+The new entity continued to own assets on behalf of Transport for NSW.
 The Residual Transport Corporation (RTC), which was formed in July 2017, would then own assets not suitable for TAHE ownership.

 Corruption investigation

-In 2007 and 2008, RailCorp was investigated by the Independent Commission Against Corruption.
-In a series of seven reports released during 2008, the ICAC reported that more than $21 million in improper contracts and deals through the procurement of services in just three years.
+In 2007 and 2008, RailCorp was investigated by the Independent Commission Against Corruption (ICAC).
+In a series of seven reports released during 2008,ICAC reported that more than $21 million in improper contracts and deals through the procurement of services in just three years.
 In June 2009, RailCorp terminated the contract of Vicki Coleman, its chief information officer, and it was claimed that she was at the centre of claims of dishonesty and corruption.

-The ICAC recommended charges against 33 people; yet by April 2012, only eight people had faced the courts.
+ICAC recommended charges against 33 people; yet by April 2012, only eight people had faced the courts.
 Those that received custodial sentences included Allan Michael Blackstock (4½ years) and Renea Hughes (3½ years).
 Youssef (Joe) Madrajat was directed to undertake community service.
 Further charges are expected to be laid on others, and several are still waiting for the outcome of criminal proceedings.

 Emergency response

-RailCorp maintains a statewide Emergency Response Unit.
-The function of this unit is to attend incidents, such as derailments.
-Formerly known as the State Rail Fire Service, the unit is based in Sydney and respond to emergency incidents involving the rail network including automatic fire alarms within the underground and nearby stations.
-The unit also undertakes cross-training with Fire and Rescue NSW.
-The unit is currently equipped with a number of vehicles including Mercedes and International pumpers and a specialist rapid rail response unit which is able to travel via the road and rail network for rescue operations.
-The unit's motto is Semper Paratus, translated from Latin to mean Always Ready.
+RailCorp maintained a statewide Emergency Response Unit.
+The function of this unit was to attend incidents, such as derailments.
+Formerly known as the State Rail Fire Service, the unit was based in Sydney and responded to emergency incidents involving the rail network including automatic fire alarms within the underground and nearby stations.
+The unit also undertook cross-training with Fire & Rescue New South Wales.
+The unit was equipped with a number of vehicles including Mercedes and International pumpers and a specialist rapid rail response unit which was able to travel via the road and rail network for rescue operations.
+The unit's motto was Semper Paratus, translated from Latin to mean Always Ready.